 - Heat oven to 350ºF (176ºC) with rack set in middle position.
 Line 2 rimmed baking sheets with parchment paper.

-- Working with 1 rectangle at a time, cut rectangle in half, rewrap other half in plastic and place back in freezer.
+- Working with 1 rectangle of dough at a time, cut dough in half, rewrap other half in plastic and place back in freezer.

 - Lightly dust counter and dough with flour.
 Roll dough to ¼-inch thickness (flipping dough and adding flour as needed to keep it from sticking to counter).
 Cut out cookies using a 3- to 4-inch cookie cutter.
 Peel away scraps and space 6 cookies, about 1 inch apart, on one prepared baking sheet.